Ericsson extends patent suits against Apple to Europe

 "Our technology is used in many features and functionality of today's communication devices.
 We are confident the courts in Germany, the UK and the Netherlands will be able to help us resolve this matter in a fair manner," he added.

-An Apple spokeswoman declined to comment on the legal action in the three European countries, which relates to 2G and 4G/LTE mobile communications standards and non-standardized technology, but referred to its statement in January.
+Apple was not immediately available for comment about the legal action in the three European countries, which relates to 2G and 4G/LTE mobile communications standards.

-"Unfortunately, we have not been able to agree with Ericsson on a fair rate for their patents so, as a last resort, we are asking the courts for help," part of that statement said.

 Ericsson had already filed a complaint in mid-January in the United States against Apple, responding to a lawsuit from the iPhone maker.

-Last year, smartphone maker Samsung Electronics Co 0059330.KS agreed to pay Ericsson $650 million (£421.7 million) along with years of royalties to end a licence dispute.
+Last year, smartphone maker Samsung Electronics Co agreed to pay Ericsson $650 million along with years of royalties to end a licence dispute.

-If the dispute with Apple also went Ericsson's way, the U.S. firm would have to pay it between 2-6 billion Swedish crowns (£156.6 million - £470 million) annually, analysts said, based on estimates of levels of handset sales and royalty payments per phone.
+If the dispute with Apple also went Ericsson's way, the U.S. firm would have to pay it between 2-6 billion Swedish crowns ($240-725 million) annually, analysts said, based on estimates of levels of handset sales and royalty payments per phone. ($1 = 8.2650 Swedish crowns) (Reporting by Olof Swahnberg; editing by David Clarke and Keith Weir)

+* Johnson & Johnson - decided to pause all YouTube digital advertising globally

+* Co has formed a strategic partnership with Swedish software company Datema retail for mobile self-scanning solutions Source text for Eikon: Further company coverage: